-This is a reminder to members of all AIP Member Societies - the application deadline for the 2006-2007 AIP State Department Science Fellowship is NOVEMBER 1.
+This is a reminder to members of all AIP Member Societies - application materials for the 2007-2008 AIP State Department Science Fellowship must be postmarked by NOVEMBER 1, 2006.
 For scientists interested in the nexus between foreign policy and science, there is still time to apply to this program.

-AIP is currently seeking applicants for the 2006-2007 State Department Science Fellowship.
-The term will start in the fall of 2006.
+AIP is currently seeking applicants for the 2007-2008 State Department Science Fellowship.
+The term will start in the fall of 2007.
 Qualified scientists at any stage of their career are encouraged to apply.
-Information on applying for the 2006-2007 Fellowship term by the November 1, 2005 deadline is provided below.
+Information on applying by the November 1, 2006 (postmarked) deadline is provided below.
 Interested readers can also see our web site at http://www.aip.org/gov/sdf.html for more information on the program.

 Applicants must be U.S. citizens, have a PhD in physics or a closely related field, be members of one or more of AIP's ten Member Societies, and be eligible to receive an appropriate security clearance prior to starting the Fellowship.
 (In exceptional cases the PhD requirement may be waived for outstanding applicants with equivalent research experience.)
 Once selected, the Fellow will work with the State Department to arrange an assignment.
 The following materials should be submitted by mail or email to be considered for the Fellowship selection: